apudiu/event-scheduler/README.md

 You get the idea that this package does exactly what I need now.

 Following is current roadmap from my side.
+1. Ack based event removal for delayed (one time) events (so events remains in db while listener crashed)
+2. Implement re-try mechanism
-1. Add tests
+3. Add tests
-2. Add redis `DataPersistence`
+4. Add redis `DataPersistence`
-3. Add more payloads `TransferablePayload`
+5. Add more payloads `TransferablePayload`
-4. Add benchmarks
+6. Add benchmarks

 I'll do this over time when I get time for it.